 |Weaknesses||No Phone Support|

-Namecheap is an independent (ie, not owned by a big holding corporation) ICANN-accredited web services company founded in 2000.
-They were founded as a domain registrar, but have expanded to offer a complementary spectrum of hosting services in addition to other services.
+Namecheap is an independent (i.e., not owned by a big holding corporation) ICANN-accredited web services company founded in 2000.
+They were founded as a domain registrar, but have expanded to offer a complementary spectrum of hosting services and other services.

 Namecheap has a wide spectrum of hosting plans.
 Here’s a brief overview of each.